SiriusXM Satellite Radio (info for techies)

 screw of your FM receiver.

-- if your STARMATE is far away from your stereo and your signal is
+- if your STARMATE is located some distance from your stereo -and- your signal is

-weak, you may need to buy an short external FM transmitter antenna (these
+weak, you may need to buy a short external FM transmitter antenna (these

-transistor radio.
-Cut off the ear piece then separate the two
+from a 1960s transistor radio.
+Cut off the ear piece then separate

-plastic wires (discard the wire going to the plug sheath which
+the two plastic wires (discard the wire going to the plug sheath

-corresponds to ground).
-The ideal length is 50 cm (20 inches).
+which corresponds to ground).
+The ideal length is 76 cm (20 inches).

 - in rarer instances you may not find a quiet location on your FM